National Oreo Cookie Day (March 6)

 Who Invented It?

-The Oreo was invented by the National Biscuit Company, now known as Nabisco.
+The Oreo was created by the National Biscuit Company, later known as Nabisco, as part of its early expansion into packaged snack foods.

 The History of the Holiday